 The Empress’ Feast

-As the holidays and holy days approach, many of us gather with family and friends to share a holiday meal.
-Feasting has long been a ritual of celebration and thanksgiving.
+Feasting has long been a ritual of celebration and thanksgiving we share with family, friends and community.
 In this workshop we will work with the energy of The Empress and her court (the court cards) as well as courses in a feast.
 Sometimes our holiday feasts can be tense, with difficult family dynamics and rigid old patterns.
 If this sounds familiar you can use this spread as a blueprint to help you navigate your feasts more smoothly.
 The spread gives insight on how to stimulate conversation and connection.